Double Shot at Love (2019 TV series)

-Double Shot at Love is an American reality television show featuring DJ Pauly D and Vinny Guadagnino from Jersey Shore.
-The first season, a dating game show spin-off of the original Shot at Love series starring Tila Tequila and the Ikki Twins, premiered on MTV on April 11, 2019.
+Double Shot at Love is an American reality television show hosted by DJ Pauly D and Vinny Guadagnino from Jersey Shore.
+The first season, a dating game show spin-off of the original Shot at Love series hosted by Tila Tequila and the Ikki Twins, premiered on MTV on April 11, 2019.
 This season featured 20 women competing for the attention and affection of both Pauly and Vinny.

 The second season, dubbed Vegas Ex-scape, premiered on June 11, 2020, and featured six contestants from the first season, plus three additional male cast members, who moved into Pauly and Vinny's suite at The Linq hotel in Las Vegas, while working at Drai's Beachclub & Nightclub.

 The series was renewed for a third season on April 13, 2021.
 It reverted to the first season's dating show format, with Pauly and Nikki guiding Vinny on the search for his perfect match.
 The season premiered on September 16, 2021.